tylensthilaire/design-toolbox/README.md

 Fewer tools > More tools
 </pre>

 A full list of [all tools](#all-tools) can be found after the toolboxes.
 The full list contains more information on each tool, including any killer features, dealbreakers and a link to the source.
+Anything that isn't a tool in and of itself but is still useful to list is dropped into the [bins](#bins).

 If you have a suggestion, correction, the list is out of date or you think the recommendation is plain wrong, you can [raise an issue](/issues).